jay-parkin/API-Webserver/README.md

 <i>Note: In most modern setups where Python 2 is no longer in use, pip should work for Python 3.x as well.
 However, if you're unsure or have both Python 2 and 3 installed, using pip3 ensures that you're installing packages for Python 3.x.</i>

 ## R4: Benefits and Drawbacks of PostgreSQL

+> Explain the benefits and drawbacks of this app’s underlying database system.

 <b>Overview of Relational Database Systems (RDBMS)</b><br>
 Relational Database Systems are databases that store data in a structured format, using rows and columns.
 They are based on the relational model introduced by E.F.
 Codd in the 1970s.
 Data is organised into tables, and relationships between data items are managed through foreign keys and indexes.
 SQL (Structured Query Language) is the standard language used to interact with RDBMS.